• Skip to primary navigation

 Jump to Recipe Print Recipe

-Indian Bakery Style Masala Bread Toast is a quick and simple breakfast for busy mornings!
-This open sandwich has all the goodness of sautéed vegetables and flavourful spices.
-You can also serve this as a snack or a meal at any time of the day.
-This delicious masala bread toast makes a great side for a warm bowl of Soup.
+Indian Bakery-Style Masala Bread Toast is a quick and simple breakfast for busy mornings.
+This Iyengar Bakery-style open sandwich has all the goodness of sautéed vegetables and flavourful Indian spices.
+You can also serve this open toast as a snack or a meal at any time of the day.
+This delicious masala bread toast makes an excellent side for a warm bowl of Soup.

-Who doesn’t like a fuss-free breakfast ?
-This Masala Bread Toast uses those bread slices that are always available in our pantry along with those everyday veggies.
+Who doesn’t like a fuss-free breakfast?
+This Masala Bread Toast uses those bread slices always available in our pantry, along with those everyday veggies.

-It is super filling and perfect for a power packed breakfast, or your lunchbox.
-Can also be had as an evening snack along with a hot cup of tea or coffee.
-On a busy weekday, I also prefer having something as easy as this for a quick dinner.
+This open bread toast is super filling and perfect for a power-packed breakfast or your lunchbox.
+It can also be had as an evening snack along with a hot cup of tea or coffee.
+I also prefer having something as easy as this for a quick dinner on a busy weekday.

 This Open Masala Bread Toast is very famous in Indian Bakeries.
-Each bakery has its own style of making these toasts but the famous one is Iyengar Bakery Toast, which originated in Karnataka.
-I haven’t tasted bread toast from that bakery, but I have heard great reviews from my husband, friends and of course I have read a lot about their speciality on many blogs.
+Each bakery has its own style of making these toasts, but the famous one is Iyengar Bakery Toast, which originated in Karnataka.
+I haven’t tasted bread toast from Iyengar Bakeries, but I have heard great reviews from my husband and friends, and of course, I have read a lot about their specialty on many blogs.

-What I love about this recipe is, it can easily be customized to your taste.
-Add your choice of vegetables, spices and make a delicious bread toast.
-With cold weather approaching in Canada, I am sure this sandwich along with a cup of ginger tea is going to be seen in my kitchen quite often.
+What I love about this recipe is that it can easily be customized to your taste.
+Add your choice of vegetables and spices and make a delicious bread toast.
+With cold weather approaching in Canada, I am sure this sandwich and a cup of ginger tea will be seen in my kitchen quite often.

-This is my attempt at trying to recreate a bakery style masala bread toast in my own style.
-Hope you all like it!
+This is my attempt to recreate a bakery-style masala bread toast in my style.
+I hope you all like it!

 What I love about this recipe